-SCDHEC has developed the South Carolina Simplified Guide to Developing Watershed-Based Plans.
-It provides a simplified overview of EPA's Nine Key Elements of a Watershed-Based Plan.
-SCDHEC has also created two documents to assist stakeholders during the watershed planning process.
+DHEC has developed the South Carolina Simplified Guide to Developing Watershed-Based Plans .
+It provides a simplified overview of EPA's nine key elements of watershed planning.
+DHEC has also created two documents to assist stakeholders during the watershed planning process.
 The Watershed-Based Plan Checklist can help you during the planning process to ensure all required elements have been addressed.
-Expectations for Watershed-Based Plans outlines SCDHEC's expectations for watershed-based plans and provides tools and suggestions to help meet those expectations.
+Expectations for Watershed-Based Plans outlines DHEC's expectations for watershed-based plans and provides tools and suggestions to help meet those expectations.

 Your Watershed Manager can also help you learn about, develop, and implement watershed-based plans.

 Section 319 Nonpoint Source Pollution Grants - The 319 Program funds projects that reduce nonpoint sources of pollution in South Carolina waterbodies.
 Projects focus on achieving measurable water quality improvements by implementing watershed based plans, which include a combination of best management practices.

 State Revolving Fund - The State Revolving Fund provides low-interest rate loans for water infrastructure and water quality improvements.
 SRF loans are available to state, local, and regional government and special purpose districts.
 South Carolina law prevents loans from being made directly to private organizations and individuals.